 We’re staffed with exceptionally talented and dedicated people who recognize in each other a kind of obsessive perfectionist belief that there is a great game in every project we take on – we always think it’s worth the effort to find that greatness and give it life.

-We’ve produced original games for a range of exceptional clients including Cartoon Network, Adult Swim, A+E, History, Nickelodeon, MTV, Vh1, Scholastic, LEGO, PUMA, Red Bull and Footlocker.
+We’ve produced original games for a range of exceptional clients including Cartoon Network, Adult Swim, Lifetime, History, A&E, Nickelodeon, MTV, Vh1, Scholastic, LEGO, PUMA, Red Bull and Footlocker.

 Our studio is probably best known for the original games we’ve created for Adult Swim.
 Cartoon Network was one the studio’s earliest clients – over the years we developed some of their most enduring and popular games – and when the Adult Swim channel was launching with much fanfare, CN chose us to design the inaugural Web site and to create the first games based on the new shows.
 When Adult Swim’s focus shifted toward the development of original content we were once again tapped to lead the way: Our initial original games – including the transgressive and controversial Bible Fight! and visceral Viva Caligula – became the template for what an Adult Swim game is.
 Today the Adult Swim brand is inseparably connected with great games and we are one of the original architects of that connection.